In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Being the boss means you have to not only think about how to bring in enough money to pay the bills, but spend your money wisely so you can stretch the budget each month.
 These are all tips I currently use to make sure I stay on budget to avoid going broke.

-It will take a few months for a new budget plan to take effect, so don’t get discouraged if you try out these budget worksheets and you fail miserably.
+It will take a few months for a new budget plan to take effect, so don’t get discouraged if you try out the budget worksheet listed above and you fail miserably.
 Keep at it and you’ll start to see significant results with 2-3 months.

 Like with any habit, the more you do it, the better it starts working.